quarkslab/kdigger/README.md

 penetration testing.
 This tool is a compilation of various plugins called buckets to facilitate pentesting Kubernetes from inside a pod.

-Some plugins perform really simple actions, that could be performed just by calling the `mount` command or listing all devices present in dev with `ls /dev` for example, but some others automate scanning processes, such as the admission controller scanner.
+Please note that this is not an ultimate pentest tool on Kubernetes, Some plugins perform really simple actions, that could be performed just by calling the `mount` command or listing all devices present in dev with `ls /dev` for example, but some others automate scanning processes, such as the admission controller scanner.
 In the end, this tool aims to speed up the pentesting process.

 ![A small digger trying to move the evergreen stuck cruise ship in the suez canal](https://i.servimg.com/u/f41/11/93/81/35/digger10.jpg)